 Jökulsárlón is the glacier lagoon you’ve seen all over your Instagram and is one of the best representations of the in-between of ice and water.
 The floating icebergs on this lake make it a sight to behold!
 The water flows from the Breiðamerkurjökull outlet glacier out to the ocean, mixing saltwater with freshwater along the way.

-In fact, this lagoon was also the set of the movie, 007: Die Another Day.
+Fun Fact: This lagoon was a set on the movie, 007: Die Another Day.
 In the movie, James Bond drove a car over the frozen lagoon.
-They actually had to build a barrier (or wall, LOL, Game of Thrones reference ;p) to prevent the saltwater from getting in so that the lagoon could be frozen solid.
+They actually had to build a barrier to prevent the saltwater from getting in so that the lagoon could be frozen solid.

 Despite its beauty, I learned that this lagoon did not exist 80 years ago and is now the deepest lake in Iceland.
 It was created from glacier melt due to global warming.
 After seeing this lagoon, it made things very real for me… the guides mentioned that global warming hits Iceland hard throughout our tour but it definitely hits the nail in the head once you see it for yourself.